prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_source_get(const wchar_t* name, const wchar_t** source);
 ```

 This service returns the current source_id filter setting for the named ODE Trigger.
-A value of `DSL_ODE_ANY_SOURCE` indicates that the filter is disable and Source name will not be used as criteria for ODE occurrence.
+A value of `DSL_ODE_ANY_SOURCE` (defined as NULL) indicates that the filter is disable and Source name will not be used as criteria for ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.
 * `source` - [out] current source name filter for the ODE Trigger to filter on.
-A value of

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
-One of the [Return Values](#return-values) defined above on failure
+One of the [Return Values](#return-values) defined above on failure.

 **Python Example**
 ```Python